moleculerjs/moleculer/README.md

         },

         // Subscribe to all "user.*" event
-        "user.*": function(payload, eventName) {
+        "user.*": function(payload, sender, eventName) {
             // Do something with payload.
 The `eventName` contains the original event name.
+E.g. `user.modified`.
+            // The `sender` is the nodeID of sender if the event came from remote node.
+If the event is local, it'll be `undefined`
-E.g. `user.modified` }
+        }
     }